-Dog dentistry – everything you need to know
+Dog Dental Care – everything you need to know

 Brushing your dog’s teeth once or twice a day is highly recommended and advised for good oral hygiene.
 We also have products such as liquids to add to their water to help reduce plaque build-up and reduce bad breath (halitosis), alongside veterinary dental diets.
 Here at Boundary Vets, our team would be happy to assist you with answering any questions you may have, as well as advising you on your dogs diets or the recommended products for your dog.